-- Name: The name of the sound set as it will appear in the Subscriber Preferences, where you can assign the sound set to a subscriber. - · Description: A more detailed description of the sound set. - Default for Subscribers: If this setting is enabled, then the sound set is automatically assigned to all already existing subscribers which do NOT have a sound set assigned yet, and also for all newly created subscribers.
+- Name: The name of the sound set as it will appear in the Subscriber Preferences, where you can assign the sound set to a subscriber. - Description: A more detailed description of the sound set. - Expose to customer: It doesn't have any influence on the Contract Sound Sets. - Default for Subscribers: If this setting is enabled, then the sound set is automatically assigned to all already existing subscribers which do NOT have a sound set assigned yet, and also for all newly created subscribers. - Parent: Select if this sound set has to inherit the announcements from another sound set.
+This allows to upload in the new sound set only the annoucements that are different from the parent, saving disk spece.